NxPKG/khulnasoft-docs/content/cache/how-to/cache-keys.md

 There are a couple of common reasons to change the Cache Key Template.
 You might change the Cache Key Template to:

 - Fragment the cache so one URL is stored in multiple files.
 For example, to store different files based on a specific query string in the URL.
 - Consolidate the cache so different HTTP requests are stored in the same file.
-For example, to remove the Origin header added to Cloudflare Cache Keys by default.
+For example, to remove the Origin header added to Khulnasoft Cache Keys by default.

 {{<Aside type="note" header="Note">}}

 `$scheme` is the protocol (HTTP or HTTPS) sent to your origin web server and not the protocol received from the visitor.
-Therefore, setting the Cloudflare [SSL option](/ssl/origin-configuration/ssl-modes/) influences caching decisions.
-For instance, Cloudflare only attempts to connect to your origin web server via HTTP when [Flexible SSL](/ssl/origin-configuration/ssl-modes/flexible/) is utilized.
-Thus, Cloudflare serves the same cached resource for visitor requests via either HTTP or HTTPS since Flexible SSL instructs Cloudflare to connect to an origin solely over HTTP.
+Therefore, setting the Khulnasoft [SSL option](/ssl/origin-configuration/ssl-modes/) influences caching decisions.
+For instance, Khulnasoft only attempts to connect to your origin web server via HTTP when [Flexible SSL](/ssl/origin-configuration/ssl-modes/flexible/) is utilized.
+Thus, Khulnasoft serves the same cached resource for visitor requests via either HTTP or HTTPS since Flexible SSL instructs Khulnasoft to connect to an origin solely over HTTP.

 {{</Aside>}}